au-nlp/project-milestone-p2-group4/README.md

 Finally the different part of the analysis will be combined in a correlation analysis to find relationsships between sentiments, interruptions and CTA across genres to answer questions like; "Is emotionally charged language correlated with use of more pursaisive language and more frequent interruptions in conversation?".
 Beyond these main points of analysis there are also methods used for descriptive statistical analysis of the dataset, relationsship modelling in general and data visualization for the comparisons, which will be decided on a need basis throughout the project.

 ## Timeline (from P2 to P3)
-Week 46: Sentiment analysis
+- Week 46: Working on the 3 analysis parts
-Week 47: Interruptions analysis
+- Week 47: Working on the 3 analysis parts
-Week 48: Call-to-action detection
+- Week 48: Working on the 3 analysis parts
-Week 49: Combination of analysis and correlation analysis Week 50: Final results synthesis and report writing Week 51: Final report writing
+- Week 49: Combination of analysis and correlation analysis
+- Week 50: Final results synthesis and report writing
+- Week 51: Final report writing

 ## Team organization
 We are planning on working close together through multiple weekly meetings where tasks and milestones will be divided.
 The overall responsibility for the different parts will however be: